 Information Assurance and Cybersecurity

-The information Assurance and Cybersecurity program is a new technical degree option that will prepare your to work in the rapidly evolving, high-demand; high wage world of cybersecurity.
+The Information Assurance and Cybersecurity program is a new technical degree option that will prepare you to work in the rapidly evolving, high-demand; high wage world of cybersecurity.

 What Jobs Can I Get?

 Information Security Analyst (SOC code 15-1122): Plan, implement, upgrade, or monitor security measures for the protection of computer networks and information.
 May ensure appropriate security controls are in place that will safeguard digital files and vital electronic infrastructure.
 May respond to computer security breaches and viruses.